PsychoLlama/timber-protocol/README.md

                  +-------+  +-------+
 ```

 The diagram shows a causal tree containing several operations.
 Each operation holds a reference to the last one, kind of like a linked list.
+When you add an operation you always append to the most "recent" item.

-We have branches because it takes time for updates to propagate through the system, and if two users append simultaneously, it creates a branch.
-The branches are re-joined as soon as each author learns of the other's changes.
+Branches happen because it takes time for updates to propagate over the network.
+If two people append simultaneously, obviously that creates a branch, as shown with `A@2` and `B@2`.

-Branched operations are ordered.
-It doesn't matter what order we choose so long as it's consistent (Timber compares the hash IDs).
-In the case of the diagram, `B@2` was considered greater than `A@2`.
-Once `A` learned of the updates, it appended to the new branch instead of its own.
-A similar join happened at `B@5`.
+Once each actor learns about the other and see the divergence, which branch should they consider the most "recent"?
+Well, it doesn't matter, it only matters that they agree.
+Choose a deterministic function.
+In the diagram `B@2` was considered more recent, so `A@4` continued there.

 Now, because branches are ordered and each transaction references the last, we can derive a linear history: